Breastfeeding and Infant Feeding Group

 Roots Family Collaborative

-Gain validation, encouragement, and connection to local resources by joining other mothers learning to feed their babies.
-Common themes that come up during our group are, but not limited to:
+Common themes and questions that come up during our group are, but not limited to:

 Please respect our space and other families by honoring our illness policy; please do not coming if you or your baby are feeling sick or are still contagious.

-What to expect at our Infant Feeding Circle
+What to expect at our Breastfeeding and Infant Feeding Group:

 We use a peer-to-peer support group model that is both structured and unstructured, allowing for all voices to be heard and for those who wish to be listeners to be respected.
-All are welcome at our Infant Feeding Circle.
+All are welcome at our group.

-At our Infant Feeding Circle you can expect:
+At our Breastfeeding and Infant Feeding Group you can expect:

 • Resources in the community